Keys to Intuitive Web Application Design

 Your user should never be too far away from help but don’t force it on them.
 Most websites offer a tour or give their reader a chance to skip it.

-At any time, though, you’re normally one or two clicks away from a tour guide that can take them by the hand and talk them through what they’re trying to do.
+At any time, though, you’re normally one or two clicks away from a tour guide who can take them by the hand and talk them through what they’re trying to do.
 Don’t be that annoying paperclip in the old Windows system but do let them know that help is at hand

 8. Make Sure They Don’t Get Lost